List of Import References :

 $Date: 2010-09-30 18:24:17 +0200 (Do, 30.
 Sep 2010) $ ($Revision: 616 $)

-codom:SORT, < : codom ** codom -> bool, data]
+codom:SORT, < : codom ** codom -> bool,

-are the domain and codomain of the relation,
+dom and codom are the domain and codomain of the relation,

-is the data type of the associated elements.
+data is the data type of the associated elements.
 The

-are assumed to be total orders.
+functions < are assumed to be total orders.

 SORT dom codom data FUN < : dom ** dom -> bool FUN < : codom ** codom -> bool

-IMPORT Rel[dom, <, codom, <, data] ONLY rel Seq[triple[dom, codom, data]] ONLY seq Triple[dom, codom, data] ONLY triple String ONLY string
+IMPORT Rel[dom, <, codom, <, data] ONLY rel

 FUN asSeq: rel -> seq FUN asRel: seq -> rel

-`(start,comma,end)(convDom, convCodom, convData)(R)
+`(start,comma,end)(convDom, convCodom, convData)(R) begin

-functions to convert an Element
+elements with comma.
+Use conv functions to convert an Element

-to (d :-> c)(#)
+to (d :-> c)(#).

 Second alternative uses a single function to compute representation of en element.